On discovery, morality, consciousness, and adaptation.

 A question long discussed by cognitive scientists is whether such a superintelligence system would be conscious.
 I think that's the wrong first question.

 Here's why.
 Suppose the system has no inner life at all — no qualia, no felt sense of anything, just an extraordinarily fast discovery loop running on silicon.
 Would we be worried?
 I think the honest answer is yes, obviously, and the worry has nothing to do with whether there's "something it is like" to be that system.
 The worry is entirely about what it discovers and what it does with what it discovers.
-Consciousness here is a red herring, or at most an epiphenomenon.
+Right now, we just assume consciousness here is a red herring, or at most an epiphenomenon.
 The thing we actually need is not a conscious machine.
 It's a morally aligned one.

 Which just relocates the problem, but to a place where I think we can actually make progress: if we're not asking "is it conscious," we're asking two much more tractable things.
 One, is what it's optimizing for morally correct — or at least correctable?
 And two, is the trajectory it discovers actually useful for the development of our species, as opposed to merely correct-on-paper but corrosive in practice?
 These are different questions.
 A system can converge on something defensible by some abstract moral calculus and still be a catastrophe for the texture of human life.
 Both bars need clearing.